The Neighbors: Income

 shape the culture of a place.

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.7% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

-(21.1%), and 14.0% in clerical, assistant, and tech support occupations.
+(23.4%), and 15.4% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry